-The Bonds will be in registered form in the denomination of $\bullet$ and integral multiples of $\bullet$ in excess thereof.
-Bonds sold outside the United States to non-U.S. persons in offshore transactions in reliance on Regulation S of the U.S. Securities Act of 1933, as amended (the "Securities Act") ("Unrestricted Bonds") will be evidenced by a global certificate (the "Unrestricted Global Certificate") in registered form, which will be deposited with, and registered in the name of, or a nominee for, a common depositary for Euroclear Bank SA/NV ("Euroclear") and Clearstream Banking S.A. ("Clearstream, Luxembourg") on or about $\bullet$ (the "Closing Date").
-Bonds sold in the United States to qualified institutional buyers ("QIBs") (as defined in Rule 144A under the Securities Act ("Rule 144A")) ("Restricted Bonds") will be evidenced by a global certificate (the "Restricted Global Certificate", and together with the Unrestricted Global Certificate, the "Global Certificates" and each a "Global Certificate") in registered in the name of Cede & Co. as nominee for DTC, on or about the Closing Date.
-Definitive certificates evidencing holdings of Unrestricted Definitive Certificates", and together with the Unrestricted Definitive certificates evidencing holdings of Restricted Definitive Certificates", and together with the Unrestricted Definitive certificates evidencing holdings of Certificates evidencing holdings of Certificates evidencing holdings of Certificates is evidencing holdings of Certificates evidencing holdings of Certificates", and together with the Unrestricted Definitive Certificates, the "Definitive Certificates" of the "Unrestricted Definitive Certificates" and each a "Definitive Certificates", and together with the Unrestricted Definitive Certificates, the "Definitive Certificates" of the "Definitive Certificates", and together with the Unrestricted Definitive Certificates evidencing holdings of the "Restricted Definitive Certificates", and together with the Unrestricted Definitive Certificates, the "Definitive Ce
+The Bonds will be in registered form in the denomination of U.S.\$200,000 and integral multiples of U.S.\$2,000 in excess there of.
+Bonds sold outside the United States to non-U.S. persons in offshore transactions in reliance on Regulation S of the U.S. Securities Act of 1933, as amended (the "Securities Act") ("Unrestricted Bonds") will be evidenced by a global certificate (the "Unrestricted Global Certificate") in registered form, which will be deposited with, and registered in the name of, or a nominee for, a common depositary for Euroclear Bank SA/NV ("Euroclear") and Clearstream Banking S.A. ("Clearstream, Luxembourg") on or about 20 May, 2021 (the "Closing Date").
+Bonds sold in the United States to qualified institutional buyers ("QIBs") (as defined in Rule 144A under the Securities Act ("Rule 144A")) ("Restricted Bonds") will be evidenced by a global certificate (the "Restricted Global Certificate", and together with the Unrestricted Global Certificate, the "Global Certificates" and each a "Global Certificate") in registered form, which will be deposited with the custodian (the "DTC Custodian") for The Depository Trust Company ("DTC"), and registered in the name of Cede & Co. as nominee for DTC, on or about the Closing Date.
+Definitive certificates evidencing holdings of Unrestricted Bonds (the "Unrestricted Definitive Certificates") and definitive certificates evidencing holdings of Restricted Bonds (the "Restricted Definitive Certificates", and together with the Unrestricted Definitive Certificates, the "Definitive Certificates" and each a "Definitive Certificates") will only be available in certain limited circumstances.
+See "Summary of Provisions relating to the Bonds while in Global Form".